lorenzo-rovigatti/oxDNA/README.md

 oxDNA is a simulation code that was initially conceived as an implementation of the coarse-grained DNA model introduced by [T. E. Ouldridge, J. P. K. Doye and A. A. Louis](http://dx.doi.org/10.1063/1.3552946).
 It has been since reworked and it is now an extensible simulation+analysis framework.
 It natively supports DNA, RNA, Lennard-Jones and patchy particle simulations of different kinds on both single CPU cores and NVIDIA GPUs.

-The development of this software has been partially supported by the European Commission through the Marie Skłodowska−Curie Fellowship No. 702298-DELTAS.
+The development of this software has been partially supported by the European Commission through the Marie Skłodowska−Curie Fellowship No.702298-DELTAS, and ONR grant N000142012094.

 ## Documentation